hackclub/OnBoard/projects/Dominic's NFC Card/README.md

 ## Plan

-Order 10 boards (or are they cards now) from JCLPCB, with parts comes out to just under.
+Order 5 boards (or are they cards now) from JCLPCB, with parts comes out to just over $22 with a _"special offer_.
 Shipping is ~$15.

-Then probably use the rest of the money to make another batch with a different design?
+Then probably make another batch with a different design?
 Not sure on the rules for this.

 ## Design